Carragher and Neville defend Mane snub in their Premier League XI for 2020 | Goal.com

 "The reason I've always chosen Salah over Mane is because he's cold-blooded.
 Mane's a team player, who would always put the team first, but Salah is cold-blooded and that's not a negative.
 It makes Liverpool vicious as a team and he's the type who will just go for it again and again and again and again, and he won't stop."

-On the other hand, Carragher faulted Mane’s lack of goals in the English top-flight as a reason for his snub.
+On the other hand, Carragher pointed to Mane’s lack of goals in the English top-flight as a reason for his snub.

 The 28-year-old ended his eight-game goal drought with a strike in Liverpool's 7-0 rout over Crystal Palace last Saturday but he is still six goals behind Son in the Premier League goalscoring chart this season.